 Nutro Natural Choice Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.

-The Nutro Natural Choice product line lists 14 recipes, two claimed to meet AAFCO nutrient profiles for all life stages, two for growth, and ten for adult maintenance.
+The Nutro Natural Choice product line includes 14 dry dog foods, ten claimed to meet AAFCO nutrient profiles for adult maintenance, two for all life stages, and two for growth.

 The following is a list of recipes available at the time of this review.